How Gender Roles Are Changing in the U.S.

 Who Does the Chores?

 As for house cleaning, there's an even greater difference of perception about who does the work.
-53 percent of men said they do at least half, up from 40 percent in 1992.
-But only 20 percent of women said their spouse does at least half, up from 18 percent in 1992, not a statistically significant difference.
+Fifty-three percent of men said they do at least half, up from 40% in 1992.
+But only 21% of women said their spouse or partner does at least half, up from 18% in 1992, not a statistically significant difference.

 "It has clearly become more socially acceptable for men to be and to say they are involved in child care, cooking and cleaning over the past three decades than it was in the past," the report said.